Online Early Childhood Education Bachelor’s Degree

 This course focuses on language and literacy development for young children.
 Students examine theories of language development, including theories of second language acquisition and the needs of English language learners.
 They also explore strategies for engaging children in integrated listening, speaking, reading, and writing experiences.
 Integration of content area standards and development of hands-on learning experiences are emphasized.
 Evaluation of God-honoring children’s literature will be covered along with communicating with God through prayer.
 Additionally, developmentally effective assessments are discussed as a means of informing instruction.

-ECED 325 Creative Art for the Young Child (3 Units)
+ECED 327 Creative Learning for the Young Child (3 Units) – Required

 This course examines the role of educators in developing moral and ethical behavior in young children.
 Character traits will be defined and identified that are reflective of a Spirit-filled classroom.
 Students will explore different theories of moral development and identify knowledge, skills, and dispositions that can be integrated into the life of the classroom.
 Biblical principles of moral development will be studied along with strategies that integrate these concepts into the curriculum content.
 Students will examine early education centers for moral and character development curriculum content and a strategic plan will be developed to enhance moral development.
 Students will be challenged to be an effective role model and will identify their own personal strengths and growth areas.
 Developmentally-effective methods of instruction will be discussed, including the use of a variety of hands-on materials to reinforce concrete learning.